noellimx/golila/README.md

 [x] how to host on heroku???? \
 [x] not all users in room receive game-start event \
-[ ] need to tear down previous room events
+[ ] need to tear down previous room events on client side.

 [x] Game: submit chain (See #1244, #1245)